bluegod/rint/README.md

 Instrument.new #will throw: Interface::Error::NotImplementedError: Expected Instrument to implement play for interface Playable
 ```

-You can also especify the method's arity:
+You can also specify the method's arity:

 ```ruby
 require 'interface'